Sunday, May 17, 2026

 Jude is now an AC tank but he is still soft on actual HP.

 The party was in hiding, trying to get their hit points up.
-Since they are quiet, I decided to only roll 4 times for wander monsters.
+Since they are quiet, I decided to only roll 4 times for wandering monsters.
 Three Galvan Magen stumbled upon the party, but Parker and Warren played dress-up and convinced their former brethren to leave.

 Second, fate knocked on the Study door.
 12 rakasta stood in the hallway.
-Gabby and Nononn were able to negotiate with them and solved a couple of problems.
+Gabby and Nononn were able to negotiate with them and solve a couple of problems.
 At the end of the last session, the party laid the dead respectfully outside for burial.
 The new rakasta took over and buried them for the party.
 They were encouraged to do this as the party turned over all of the dead rakasta's weapons and the herbs Gabby had collected.
 Catnip was highly desired by them.
 The newcomers then left through the Indoor Forest.
 As the rakasta wandered the area, the party completed the burial of their dead.

 All of this was a bit white-knuckled for a party with depleted hit points, so they heeded Gabby's advice and hunkered down in the Study for 48 hours.